 DARTMOUTH FISHING FESTIVAL - SIGNING IN

 You must sign-in prior to fishing to participate in the festival.
-You can sign-in on Friday 2nd October, 7pm to 9:30pm or 8am to 8:30am on Saturday, Sunday & Monday at the Dartmouth bandstand, this is only provisional and may change in due course.
-Please check on a frequent basis for any changes or updates..
+You can sign-in on Friday 30th September, 7pm to 9:30pm or 8am to 8:30am on Saturday, Sunday & Monday at the Dartmouth Angling Club, Oxford Street.
+Please check on a frequent basis for any changes or updates.

 Our rules should be strictly adhered to for everyones safety and enjoyment.

-All specimens will be based on Dartmouth festival weights, not N.F.S.A.
+All specimens will be based on Dartmouth festival weights.
 All rules will be strictly enforced Any competitor bringing undersized fish to the ‘weigh-in’ scales will be disqualified.
-Boat team shield and shore team shield: best specimen fish from each angler per team of four.
-Total specimen percentage to decide the winning team.

 CONSERVATION: please bring only your best specimen of each species to the scales.
 Thank you.